zuozhenggh/learning-library/data-management-library/modern-data-warehouse/connect-to-odi/connect-to-odi.md

 - ADW Wallet File.
 - VNC Viewer or any similar application.

-## **STEP 1:** SSH into Bastion Node, connect to ODI instance and secure copy ADW wallet file onto it
+## Task 1: SSH into Bastion Node, connect to ODI instance and secure copy ADW wallet file onto it

 1. Open a Terminal and alter the permissions of the private key file to make it read-only for the current user.
 Assuming the key file is saved as odi\_adw\_oac in a folder named odi-adw-oac in the current working directory, run the following command: